Moksh-Jain-2212/Check-Weather/README.md

 # Check-Weather

 Check-Weather is a simple and user-friendly web application that allows you to check real-time weather information for any city worldwide.
-It fetches live data including temperature, humidity, wind speed, and weather conditions using the OpenWeatherMap API (or any weather API you're using).
+It fetches live data including temperature, humidity, wind speed, and weather conditions using the OpenWeatherMap API.

 ## Features
 - 🌤️ Current temperature, humidity, and wind speed